MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 May 6/7: Workshop event

 Aug-Dec: Preparation of Post-Proceedings for Springer LNAI

+## Submission Page
+Login to Easychair and then submit your here: https://easychair.org/my/conference?conf=mabs2024

 ## More information
 For more information or if you have queries relating to the workshop, please contact our 2024 MABS workshop Chairs and coordinators: